Alejandro Castillo (criminal)

-Alejandro Rosales Castillo (born November 26, 1998) is an American fugitive who was added to the FBI Ten Most Wanted Fugitives list on October 24, 2017.
-He is wanted for the August 2016 murder of Truc Quan "Sandy" Ly Le in Charlotte, North Carolina.
+Alejandro Rosales Castillo (born November 26, 1998) is an American former fugitive who was added to the FBI Ten Most Wanted Fugitives list on October 24, 2017.
+He was wanted for the August 2016 murder of Truc Quan "Sandy" Ly Le in Charlotte, North Carolina.
 Castillo was the 516th fugitive to be placed on the FBI's Ten Most Wanted Fugitives list.
-The FBI is offering a reward of up to $250,000 for information leading to his capture.
+The FBI offered a reward of up to $250,000 for information leading to his capture.
+He was captured in Pachuca, Mexico, on January 16, 2026, after spending nearly ten years on the run.

 Background

 Castillo was born on November 26, 1998, in Arizona.
 He speaks fluent English and Spanish.
-In 2016, a then-17-year-old Castillo worked at a Showmars restaurant in Charlotte, North Carolina, and was co-workers with 23-year-old Truc Quan "Sandy" Ly Le.
+In 2016, a then-17-year-old Castillo worked at a Showmars restaurant in Charlotte, North Carolina, and was co-workers with 23-year-old Truc Quan Ly "Sandy" Le.
 The two reportedly briefly dated and at some point Le had lent Castillo some money which he never paid back to her.
 Another co-worker of theirs was 19-year-old Ahmia Feaster, who was Castillo's new girlfriend after his split from Le.

 Disappearance and murder

 On August 9, 2016, Castillo texted Le saying that he would like to repay her the money she had previously loaned him.
 Le agreed to meet Castillo at a QuikTrip located on Eastway Drive in Charlotte.
 Castillo was picked up that afternoon by Feaster, who collected him in her red Dodge Caliber and took him to the meeting.
 Le was last seen alive at the QuikTrip where she agreed to meet Castillo.
 It is believed that instead of repaying her, Castillo forced Le to withdraw all the money from her bank account, possibly with a gun.
 According to Le's uncle, her bank statements showed that she withdrew $1,000 from an ATM.
-After this withdrawal there was no money left in her bank account.
+After this withdrawal, there was no money left in her bank account.
 Investigators believe that Castillo then drove Le to a wooded area in Cabarrus County where he shot her once in the head, killing her.
 Her body was then dumped in a ravine.
 Castillo and Feaster then fled in Le's black 4-door 2003 Toyota Corolla.

 Aftermath

 After the murder, Castillo and Feaster drove from North Carolina to Phoenix, Arizona.
-They parked Le's car at a bus shelter in Phoenix where it was later found abandoned on August 15.
-Castillo and Feaster then made their way to Nogales, Arizona, where they crossed the border into Mexico.
-Surveillance footage captured images of Castillo crossing the border into Mexico.
-He has not been seen since.
-Investigators believe that Castillo is still hiding in Mexico, possibly in the cities of San Francisco de los Romo or Pabellón de Arteaga in the state of Aguascalientes.
-He may also be hiding in the states of Guanajuato or Veracruz.
+They parked Le's car at a bus shelter in Phoenix, where it was later found abandoned on August 15.
+Castillo and Feaster then traveled to Nogales, Arizona, where they crossed the border into Mexico.
+Surveillance footage captured Castillo crossing the border into Mexico.